Tzvonimir/ProCV/README.md

 Static HTML and CSS CV page

 ## Development
-This project is made with only HTML and CSS and everyone can use it for free.
+ProCV is made with pure HTML and CSS.

 ## Disclaimer
+This project can be used, modified and distributed by anyone.
 Big thanks to [Hrvoje Čanađija][] for his great insight into world of design.
 All icons for this project have been taken from [Flaticon] and authors that made them are: Freepik and Pixel Buddha.